Illustration by Geffen Refaeli

 Do you know any gangsters?

 Can't say I fraternize with gangsters (or would want to).
 Interestingly, amongst the criminal fraternity of thieves, pickpockets, con men, etc., gangsters have always been looked down on as the lowest of the low: unskilled, no-class, gaining only through violence, and lacking expertise.

 Whose idea was it to have Don pee on the rug in the bathroom?
 This crystallizes something about his character for me.
 And maybe part of the reason this interests me is that a woman would never do that.
 It just wouldn’t occur to her.

 Don Logan in SB peeing on the rug came out in an improvisation between myself and David Scinto (as did most of that film).
-It's petty, mean-spirited, child-like, cat-like (spraying).
+It's petty, mean-spirited, childlike, cat-like (spraying).
 Territorial.
 Would a woman do the same?
-Don't see why not if she was Don-like in demeanor.
+Don't see why not if she were Don-like in demeanor.

 What was it like to write with a partner?
 What would you say to other writers who were wondering if this is the way to go?
 (I have noticed that with screenplays people often partner, but this would never happen with a short story or novella, and so this fascinates me—how it works.)

-Yes, it's strange how two people can concoct a screenplay but hardly ever happens with a novel.
+Yes, it's strange how two people can concoct a screenplay but that hardly ever happens with a novel.
 Must be because film is a collaborative venture.
-By necessity working with a partner already involves compromise.
+By necessity, working with a partner already involves compromise.
 (We had a hard and fast rule: If we both didn't agree on something, it was out.
 No discussion or case-pleading.
-It was gone and we'd find another solution.
+It was gone, and we'd find another solution.)

 Do you believe in God?